DMACC's National Crime Victims' Rights Week

 NCVRW at DMACC Events

-CEUs are being requested.
-Contact Samantha O’Hara at sjohara@dmacc.edu with questions
+Please contact Samantha O’Hara at sjohara@dmacc.edu with questions.

 The DMACC Library Services will be hosting a Story Walk again across the district.
 The title is the lovely Rain Before Rainbows.